ldiex/quartz/content/Academic Notes/Computer Science/Seamless Transition.md

 The three key questions on this topic are:
 - How to identify the first instruction?
-- How to ensure a single instruction’s correct execution?
+- How to ensure a single instruction's correct execution?
 - How to find the next instruction and transition to it?

 Computer systems capable of solving the above three problems are said to have the capability of *seamless transition*.
 It turns out that computer science has established four principles to support seamless transition

-# Yang’s Cycle Principle
+# Yang's Cycle Principle
 A system executes a computational process in a sequence of *cycles*.
 The system finishes one cycle and automatically returns to the beginning (of the next cycle), so that different computational processes preserve their respective kinds.

 How can it be done to automatically return to the beginning of the next cycle?
 Because, at the basic level, a computing system is a sequential circuit.
 It uses the current state $\mathrm{Q}$ to generate the next state $\mathrm{Q_{next}}$